Summary: Academic Unit: Adult, Child and Mental Health Nursing

 Location: Baines Wing

-Veronica co-Chairs the Maternal, Family and Child-Health Research group and leads the Children, Young People and Family Research Strand in the School of Healthcare, University of Leeds.
+Veronica Chairs the Maternal, Child & Family-Health Research group and leads the Children, Young People and Family Research Strand in the School of Healthcare, University of Leeds.
 She is Adjunct Professor, School of Nursing, Midwifery and Indigenous Health at Charles Sturt University, Australia.
-She is a registered Adult and Sick Childrens Nurse and HE Teacher, with extensive clinical, teaching and leadership experience.
-Veronicas research and under/post-graduate teaching focusses particularly on:
+A registered Adult and Sick Childrens Nurse and HE Teacher, with extensive clinical, teaching and leadership experience, her research and under/post-graduate teaching focusses particularly on:

 · The ways children, young people, families/carers and professionals share long-term condition management